 This design provides a quick, easy method of coupling and uncoupling the bonnet and valve body, and is therefore especially favored where the use of soft metal or composition discs requires periodic uncoupling of the bonnet to make replacements.
 The union bonnet provides a tight closure with a minimum of effort.
 The bonnet is provided with a bevel which engages against a corresponding bevel in the body neck.
 The heavy ring nut can be readily wrenched down to provide an absolutely tight seal.
+Futhermore, pressure within the valve body tends to seal the joint even more tightly.
 And, as all parts are in compression and firmly held in place, distortion is unlikely and the bonnet can be detached and tightly sealed in place again any number of times.